nukdcbear/packer-nginx-ubuntu-ami/README.md

 ### Notes

-The Pack json has a vpc_id and subnet_id defined but that is only required when Packer cannot determine the default VPC for t2.micro, see https://learn.hashicorp.com/packer/getting-started/build-image#known-issue.
+The Packer json has a vpc_id and subnet_id defined but that is only required when Packer cannot determine the default VPC for t2.micro, see https://learn.hashicorp.com/packer/getting-started/build-image#known-issue.

 Also the `ami_name` should be customized.